 You see, for many people, like me, who were newly bitten by the travel bug, it happened because of something we read, or a talk we heard about someone’s travel experiences.

 But it’s not just the idea of travel.
-It’s that moment in every successful travel blogger’s life when they realise, dang, I can actually do this for the rest of my life.
+It’s that moment in every successful travel blogger’s life when they realize, dang, I can actually do this for the rest of my life.

 “What is the #1 travel hack you learned that opened up the world of travel for you?”